JaxLuo0405/2021Fall-CS411-project/docs/user_stories.md

 playlist with similar attributes already in the database.
 If there are, the user is offered these similar playlists in a “you may also like these” window.
 The generated playlist will be displayed with the name “x days in y” where x is the current weather such as
 ‘sunny’ or ‘rainy,’ and y is the city such as ‘Boston.’
 The created playlist is automatically added to the user’s spotify playlist.

+REVISION: Search a movie

+The user will search a movie and press 'Search' which will redirect them to our generate page which displays the information of the movie they requested.
+Users can go back to the Search page by pressing 'Search another movie' button.
+Had to change and simplify plan.

 User Story 3: Users interact with playlist